Best Offshore Banks for Americans

 Channel Islands (Jersey and Guernsey)

-How Offshore Banks Interact with Offshore Trusts
+How Do Offshore Banks Work with Offshore Trusts?

-IRS Reporting Requirements
+IRS Reporting Requirements for Offshore Accounts

-Any U.S. person whose foreign financial accounts exceeded $10,000 in aggregate value at any point during the calendar year must file the FBAR (FinCEN Form 114).
+Any U.S. person whose foreign financial accounts exceeded $10,000 in aggregate value at any point during the calendar year must file an FBAR (FinCEN Form 114).
 The deadline is April 15 with an automatic extension to October 15.

 Form 8938 (Statement of Specified Foreign Financial Assets) applies when foreign assets exceed $50,000 at year-end or $75,000 at any point during the year.
 Married couples filing jointly face higher thresholds: $100,000 and $150,000.
 This form is filed with the annual tax return.